 Meeting National Curriculum requirements, we deliver a rich, broad and balanced curriculum.
 Crayke engages all learning styles using a variety of resources which support the teaching of the curriculum.
 The wider learning culture is promoted through our school values of ‘Determination, Respect, Friendship and Forgiveness’ and through a culture of our aspirational ‘Crayke Growth Mindset’.

-Using the National Curriculum and Rising Stars: EUROSTARS ‘New Primary French’ we teach the modern foreign language French focusing on enabling pupils to make substantial progress across KS2 in one language.
+Using the National Curriculum and Language Angels, we teach the modern foreign language Spanish focusing on enabling pupils to make substantial progress across KS2 in one language.
 We provide an appropriate balance of spoken and written language and lay the foundations for further foreign language teaching at key stage 3.
-We enable pupils to understand and communicate ideas, facts and feelings in speech and writing, focused on familiar and routine matters, using their knowledge of phonology, grammatical structures and vocabulary.
+We enable pupils to understand and communicate ideas, facts and feelings in speech and writing, focused on familiar and routine matters, using their knowledge of phonics, grammar and vocabulary.

-Rising Stars: EUROSTARS ‘New Primary French’ is taught progressively, with activities building on previous learning and ensuring progression.
-Children start in Stage 1 and end in Stage 4.
-Rising Stars: EUROSTARS ‘New Primary French’ consists of 24 units spread over Year 3 – 6.
+Language Angels is taught progressively, with activities building on previous learning and ensuring progression.
+It consists of units spread over Year 3 – 6.
 These units are in line with the National Curriculum Languages programmes of study for Key Stage 2: Foreign Language.

-Impact will be measured by assessing against the Rising Stars: EUROSTARS ‘New Primary French’ knowledge and skills statements through ‘Insight pupil tracking’ as:
+Impact will be measured by assessing against the Language Angels knowledge and skills statements through ‘Insight pupil tracking’ as:

-Crayke French speakers will be able to demonstrate the essential characteristics of foreign language speakers detailed in the Intent section above.
+Crayke linguists will be able to demonstrate the essential characteristics of foreign language speakers detailed in the Intent section above.